jtorral/rocky9-pg17-bundle/genDeploy.md

 ## What it does

-It creates a way for you to manage your docker deploy from this Pgpool repo and it's assets in a way similar to docker-compose by generating a shell script you can use to manage the deploy.
+It creates a way for you to manage your docker deploy from this Pgpool repo and it's assets in a way similar to docker-compose by generating a file called **DockerRunThis** you can use to manage the deploy.

+You can also use it in generic mode which allows you to generate the DockerRunThis file for other Postgres docker images besides the one in this repo.

     Usage: genDeploy options